Kronos-orm/Kronos-orm/CONTRIBUTING.md

 - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
-Help us keep kotoframework open and inclusive.
+Help us keep kotlinorm open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Segmentfault](https://segmentfault.com/t/kotoframework) or [Stack Overflow](https://stackoverflow.com/tags/kotoframework) where the questions should be tagged with tag `kotoframework`.
+You've got much better chances of getting your question answered on [Segmentfault](https://segmentfault.com/t/kotlinorm) or [Stack Overflow](https://stackoverflow.com/tags/kotlinorm) where the questions should be tagged with tag `kotlinorm`.

 Segmentfault / Stack Overflow is a much better place to ask questions since: